ktf1982/python-pdf2word-gui/readme.md

 2. Use the GUI to select the PDF files you want to convert.

-3. Click the "Convert" button to start the conversion process.
+3. Click the "Convert to Word" button to start the conversion process.

 4. The converted Word files will be saved in the same directory as the original PDF files.